Tuckgz/YETI_chat_bot/README.md

 test 1: "What are the dimensions of the Fire Max 11 tablet?" -> "Is the Kindle Oasis currently in stock?" test 2: "How much does the Ring Video Doorbell Pro 2 cost?" -> "Does Amazon allow order cancellations before shipping?"

-test 3: "The engraving on my Kindle Paperwhite is incorrect—how can I fix it?" -> ""
+test 3: "The engraving on my Kindle Paperwhite is incorrect—how can I fix it?" -> end

+## Fi Bot

+Mixed bag, but most important takeaway is that all questions ran in only 2 tests.
+This indicates the strong resistance to repeated query fatigue, unlike other bots here.

+test 1: gps_qs start -> ""
+test 2: gps_qs "" -> end